-We’re elevating the voices of women in politics.
-We educate voters, endorse candidates, and mobilize volunteers so NOW-backed campaigns win.
+We educate voters, endorse candidates, and mobilize New Yorkers so NOW-backed campaigns win.

 Who we endorse.